sayandas00/CS267FinalProj_ParRCTreeGen_Public/README.md

 finalProj/build>*./gpu input.txt > output.out

 ## Variants for determining independent set
-On the master branch, we have the edge grabbing independent set approach to determine which nodes get to compress/rake.<br> <br>
+On the rootedTree branch, we have the edge grabbing independent set approach to determine which nodes get to compress/rake.<br> <br>
 On the lubyMIS branch, the independent set is generated using Luby's maximal independent set algorithm from Luby's A Simple Parallel Algorithm for the Maximal Independent Set Problem.
 The only difference in running the program is to replace the previous *./gpu ....* command with *./gpu input.txt -s seed_num > output.out*
 On the randCompress branch, the independent set is generated using one iteration of Luby's maximal independent set algorithm.